 HomeStyle is a mortgage program that is backed by Fannie Mae and offered through Fannie Mae-approved lenders.
 The loans are designed to offer homebuyers, real estate investors, and existing homeowners a way to make improvements and renovations to the properties they purchase or already own.

 These loans typically come with lower interest rates than home equity lines of credit and personal loans, making your renovations more affordable in the long term.
 They also take into account the projected appraised value of the renovated property, which may increase the amount you can borrow.

 However, these loans do come with some restrictions and require additional documentation.
-Here’s how to figure out if a HomeStyle loan is the right choice for you.

 How Does a HomeStyle Loan Work?

 A HomeStyle loan allows you to take a single loan to fund both a purchase and renovation.
 Or, you can refinance your current mortgage to include the cost of the work.

-These terms of these loans can vary, from adjustable-rate loans or 15- or 30-year fixed-rate loans.
+The terms of these loans can vary, including adjustable-rate loans and 15- or 30-year fixed-rate loans.
 You can finance renovation costs of up to the lesser of 75% of the expected appraised value of the home after the work is complete.
 Or, you can finance the price of the home plus the cost of renovations.

 HomeStyle loans can be used on any improvement project within the home’s current structure—even on luxury items such as a hot tub.
 They can also be combined with the HomeStyle Energy program, which rewards you for upgrades that improve your home’s water or energy efficiency.

 Not all lenders offer HomeStyle loans, so make sure the lender you’re considering is approved for the program before moving forward.

 What Are the Pros and Cons of HomeStyle Loans?